-If your school doesn't already require a specific organizational system, here's one you can use: Get a 3ring binder, 1" or 1.5" thick (needs to be thin enough to easily slip into a bag you can take home), and a set of tabbed dividers (about 15-20 of these so you can adjust over the year).
+If your school doesn't already require a specific organizational system, here's one you can use: Get a 3-ring binder, 1" or 1.5" thick (needs to be thin enough to easily slip into a bag you can take home), and a set of tabbed dividers (about 15-20 of these so you can adjust over the year).
+If you prefer to use a digital tool like Evernote or OneNote to organize this information, it can easily be replicated there.

 Below is a suggested set of labels; you will eventually settle into your own system, but this will get you started:

-abels, you win eventually settle into your own system, but this win get you started.
-Week at-a-Glance Put an overview of the current week's plans in front; organize others behind it.
-Attendance If you normally record attendance on your computer or other digital interface, this may not be necessary; some teachers prefer to keep their own written records in addition to computer-based records.
-Seating Charts One tab for each subject (elementary) or class period (middle/secondary) Here you may choose to store lesson plans for individual class periods or subjects, along with original copies of handouts or other materials necessary for the lesson.
-Faculty Meetings Agendas and notes taken during faculty meetings.
-PLC/Department Info Same as above for your PLC or department- or grade-level meetings.
-School Information Schedules, phone extension lists, policies you might need to refer to.
-District Information Only include items that you'd need to refer to on a regular basis, such as the district calendar.
-Store everything else in your filing system (below).
-Standards/Curriculum If the full version of these is too lengthy to keep in the binder, look for a shorter version or summary page for reference.
+Week at-a-Glance

+Put an overview of the current week's plans in front; organize others behind it.

+Attendance

+If you normally record attendance on your computer or other digital interface, this may not be necessary; some teachers prefer to keep their own written records in addition to computerbased records.

+Seating Charts

+Subject or Class Periods

+For elementary, create one tab for each subject area.
+For secondary, one tab for each class period.
+Here you may choose to store lesson plans for individual class periods or subjects, along with original copies of handouts or other materials necessary for the lesson.

+Faculty Meetings

+Agendas and notes taken during faculty meetings.

+PLC/Department Info

+Same as above for your PLC or department- or grade-level meetings.

+School Information

+Schedules, phone extension lists, policies you might need to refer to.

+District Information

+Only include items that you'd need to refer to on a regular basis, such as the district calendar.
+Store everything else in your filing system (next section).

+Standards/Curriculum

+If the full version of these is too lengthy to keep in the binder, look for a shorter version or summary page for reference.
 If you find this isn't helpful, keep standards in their own separate binder.

 Notes for Next Year

 This is crucial for your first year, but many teachers keep notes like these throughout their careers as they reflect on improvements they can make.
-Just fill this section with blank computer paper or lined paper - you'll fill it quickly!
+Just fill this section with blank computer paper or lined paper-you'll fill it quickly!

-Your Filing System

 The binder will be a great place to keep current materials and forms for reference, but it is unreasonable to keep everything there.
 Set up a filing system to store documents that are more than a month old or that you don't expect you'll need anytime soon.
 If possible, mirror your digital files with these same categories as well, since many documents will come to you in digital format.

+Lesson Plans

-Lesson Plans File past lesson plans in chronological order.
+File past lesson plans in chronological order.

+Attendance

-- Attendance Past attendance records, to keep your binder light. - □ Student Files
+Past attendance records, to keep your binder light.
+If you only use digital systems to record attendance, this may not be necessary.

+• Student Files